orbs-network/rewards-distributor-v2/shared/USAGE.md

 }
 ```

-## Step 1 alternative: History downloader with data about all delegates
+## Step 1 Alternative: History downloader with data about all delegates

 ```js
 // when creating, add 'true' at the last argument